GerritCodeReview/plugins_quota/src/main/resources/Documentation/config.md

 The defined rate limits are stored in the `quota.config` file in the `refs/meta/config` branch of the `All-Projects` root project.
-Rate limits are defined per user group and rate limit type:
+Rate limits are defined per user group and rate limit type.

 Example: